jaydenmilne/jaydenmilne.github.io/about.md

 I make no warranty as to the accuracy, entertainment value, or legality of my advice.
 These are my opinions and not my employer's.

+Unless otherwise noted, all code shown in this blog is MIT licensed, and everything else is CC BY-SA 4.0.